thebernardlim/til/Sitecore/Sitecore 9 Installation Guide.md

 Files to download

-- --Packages for XP Single under &#39;Download options for On Premises deployment&#39; sub section
+- Packages for XP Single under &#39;Download options for On Premises deployment&#39; sub section

 Files Required

 Unpack the &#39;Sitecore 9.0.1 rev. 171219 (WDP XP0 packages)&#39; zip file that is the downloaded file above to get another 3 zip files.

-- --Sitecore 9.0.1 rev. 171219 (OnPrem)\_single.scwdp
+- Sitecore 9.0.1 rev. 171219 (OnPrem)\_single.scwdp
-- --Sitecore 9.0.1 rev. 171219 (OnPrem)\_xp0xconnect.scwdp
+- Sitecore 9.0.1 rev. 171219 (OnPrem)\_xp0xconnect.scwdp
-- --XP0 Configuration files 9.0.1 rev. 171219.zip (Unzip this file)
+- XP0 Configuration files 9.0.1 rev. 171219.zip (Unzip this file)

 Place all these files along with License.xml in a folder.
 Folder should look like this before installation starts.